unicode-org/icu/tools/release/java/readme.txt

             c) gerenate the XML files
         2. Build the tool
             ant doctools
-        3. Edit the api-report.properties and change the values of oldver, olddir,  newver,  newdir
+        3. Edit the api-report.properties and change the values of olddir,   newdir ( don't need to set oldver or newver)
         4. Run the tool to generate the report ant apireport